 - Seek shelter in the lowest level of the house, preferably the basement.
-If there is no basement, go to an inner hallway, a small interior room, or a closet.
+If there is no basement, go to an inner hallway, an interior room, or a closet.
 Keep away from all windows.

-- Do not leave shelter until officials issue the all-clear signal; multiple tornadoes can emerge from the same storm.
+- Remain in the shelter until the storm has passed; multiple tornadoes can be produced from the same storm.

 If located in a mobile home:

-- Leave your home immediately and take shelter elsewhere.
+- Leave the structure immediately, and seek shelter elsewhere.

 If located outdoors: